The Dunwich Horror (film): Plot

 A woman groans and writhes with the pain of childbirth in a bedroom from a bygone era as two elderly women - who appear to be twins - and an elderly man watch.
 She is then led out of the room by the elderly man.

 At the Miskatonic University in Arkham, Massachusetts, Dr. Henry Armitage has just finished a lecture on local history and the very rare and priceless book known as the Necronomicon.
 He gives the book to his student Nancy Wagner to return to the library.
-She is followed by a stranger, who later introduces himself as Wilbur Whateley.
+She is followed by a stranger, who introduces himself as Wilbur Whateley.
 Wilbur asks to see the book, and although it is closing time and the book is reputedly the only copy in existence, Nancy allows it under the influence of his hypnotic gaze.

 Wilbur's perusal of the book is cut short by Henry, who has researched Wilbur's family's sordid past.
-His warnings about the Whateleys go unheeded by Nancy, who decides to give Wilbur a ride back to Dunwich after he misses his bus, perhaps purposely.
-At a gas station on the outskirts of town, Nancy first encounters the ill-esteem in which the locals hold Wilbur.
+His warnings about the Whateleys go unheeded by Nancy, who decides to give Wilbur a ride back to Dunwich after he intentionally misses his bus.
+At a gas station on the outskirts of town, Nancy first encounters the ill-will that the locals feel for Wilbur.

 Once back at the Whateley house, she meets Old Whateley, Wilbur's grandfather.
 Wilbur disables her car, and then drugs Nancy.
-She decides under the influence of hypnosis and drugs to spend the weekend, and does not change her mind when Nancy's classmate Elizabeth arrives, with Henry, from Arkham the next morning.
+She decides under the influence of hypnosis and the drug to spend the weekend, and she does not change her mind when Nancy's classmate Elizabeth arrives with Henry from Arkham the next morning.
 The duo do not abandon Nancy, however.
 They investigate further and discover that Wilbur's mother, Lavinia, is still alive and in an asylum.
 Dr. Cory, the town doctor, informs Henry that Lavinia delivered twins when Wilbur was born, but one was stillborn.
 As he was not there for the delivery, he never saw the body.
-The childbirth was traumatic, and Lavinia "lost her mind" during it and nearly died.
+The childbirth was traumatic, during which Lavinia lost her mind and nearly died.